 So we'll see.

-You know, I never really got mad at my publishers for canceling me because the people who had to make the decisions We're just making business decisions.
+You know, I never really got mad at my publishers for canceling me because the people who had to make the decisions were just making business decisions.

-When you see the charts of where their funding comes from, definitely from the rich Democrats, like I think Soros is implicated in a lot of the funding.
+When you see the charts of where their funding comes from, definitely from the rich Democrats, I think Soros is implicated in a lot of the funding.

-Um, but it's essentially a paid theatrical event.
+But it's essentially a paid theatrical event.

-He doesn't have he doesn't always act that way because he's a democrat, but you know, fundamentally he's a completely functional smart common sense human being.
+He doesn't always act that way because he's a Democrat.

 So what would he say about it if he's being honest?

-Uh I'm pretty sure that the lawlessness is being handled by the courts every single day.
+I'm pretty sure that the lawlessness is being handled by the courts every single day.

 Or does he lawyer up and go to court and then obey the court?